-UPLB Climate and Disaster Risks Studies Center (UPLB-CDRSC)133
+UPLB Climate and Disaster Risks Studies Center (UPLB-CDRSC)133 a.
+Masters' and bachelors' degrees in DM are offered.

-Target / Beneficiaries: UPLB students, faculty and researchers, Los Baños community, LGUs, SUCs, GAs, POs, CSOs, industries, private and public institutions, individuals134
+Target / Beneficiaries: UPLB students, faculty and researchers, Los Baños community, LGUs, SUCs, GAs, POs, CSOs, industries, private and public institutions, individuals134 b.
+Masters' and bachelors' degrees in DM are offered.
+Examples include, but are not limited to: